hamsadatta/RosBot/Simulation/my_ws/src/README.md

 The robot is realized in rosbot.xacro file and the rosbot_ngpu.xacro file has the support for non-GPU(ngpu) systems.

-The meshes folder has the support file hokuyo.dae for adding laser sensor plugin
+The meshes folder has the support file hokuyo.dae for adding laser sensor model plugin

 The packege has other launch files to visualize the robot in rviz which internally utilize the rosbot.xacro file